flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 EU Roaming

 O2 has a number of Pay As You Go bundles available, giving you an allowance of minutes, texts and data that last for 30 days.
-They’re available in both phone and data-only forms and top out at 250GB of data for phones or 120GB for data-only, and in the case of phone SIMs they let you roll over up to 1 month of data, giving you extra time to use it.
+They top out at 250GB of data, and they let you roll over up to 1 month of data, giving you extra time to use it.

 O2 Perks